ethereum/consensus-specs/specs/core/0_beacon-chain.md

     """
     Returns the list of ``(committee, shard)`` tuples for the ``slot``.

-    Note: Crosslink committees for a ``slot`` in the next epoch are only valid if a validator registry change occurs at the end of the current epoch.
+    Note: There are two possible shufflings for crosslink committees for a ``slot`` in the next epoch -- with and without a `registry_change`
     """
     epoch = slot_to_epoch(slot)
     current_epoch = get_current_epoch(state)